mukulsagvekar/trending-youtube-videos-stats/README.md

 The raw data is loaded in the inbound database.
 Then using stream and task required transformation are done and the data is populated in canonical database.

 The json data in inbound db was stored as a variant.
-The major transformation was to transform unstructured data to structured data for analytics.
+The major transformation was to transform semi-structured data to structured data for analytics.

 Raw json data in inbound:
 ![image](https://user-images.githubusercontent.com/83829614/221406622-654c5164-78d8-40f1-8f5c-77d03ea406a0.png)